benc-uk/touchmidi-old/README.md

 ---

 ## Layout and Introduction
-See basic_template.html for an example skeleton file.
+See **basic_template.html** for an example skeleton file to get started with.
 Within the body of the page there should be at least one div with a class of *main_column*, and a width % specified in a style attribute.
-Within this use divs with classes of *row* & *column* to contain the widgets and controls you want.
-The widgets are also divs with classes as described below.
+Within this, use divs with classes of *row* & *column* to contain the widgets and controls you want.
+The widgets themselves are also divs with classes as described below, widget divs should be empty with no children.
+Row and column divs can be nested to layout the page, everything is laid out using CSS3 flexbox to flow and have widgets fill space and the entire page.

+#### General Usage
+Load page, use chrome, MIDI port may not open, specify MIDI port blah

 ## Widget Types
 There are four fundamental types of wigdet; `slider`, `button`, `encoder` & `xypad`.
 The button widget takes an optional specifier `toggle` if it is to act as toggle on/off button.
 The slider widget can be specified as `vertical` or `horizontal`, if ommited vertical is the default.
 This brings the total set of widgets available to six.